-The following material items of income and expenditure are included in the Comprehensive Income and Expenditure Statement.
+The following material items of income and expenditure were included in the Comprehensive Income and Expenditure Statement of the year to 31 March 2012.

 In March 2012 the DCLG initiated a scheme whereby the Council Housing Revenue Account (HRA) bought itself out of the housing subsidy by making a payment to DCLG of £148.898m.
-This one off payment effectively stops the Council from making future payments of rental income to the CLG and makes the HRA self financing in the future.
-The payment made was classed as capital expenditure, increasing the Council's Capital Financing Requirement during 2011/12.
-In order to make the payment the Council raised £148.898m of loans debt through the PWLB (see Note 16).
+This one off payment effectively stops